How to Find Your Ideal Cannabis Dose

 So, start cannabis-light and easy!

-Finding the right dose for your recreational use is a matter of trial and error.
-You like the trip, or you don’t.
-Then, you change the strain and/or the dose.
+Finding the correct recreational dose is a matter of trial and error.
+You either like the trip or don’t, and then you change the strain and the dose.

 But, when you are looking to treat medical problems, you need to watch your choices.
-While cannabis won’t kill you, and overdose can be very uncomfortable and counter-productive.
+While cannabis won’t kill you, an overdose can be very uncomfortable and counter-productive.

-The cannabis will affect your brain and body, so its effects will vary person to person.
-Everyone has a different neurological system and bio-chemistry.
-And, your ailment is also unique in its form and symptomology.
+Cannabis affects the brain and body, so its effects will vary from person to person.
+Everyone has a different neurological system and biochemistry, and each ailment is unique in its form and symptomology.
 For example, pediatric epilepsy must be dosed much differently than adolescent or adult epilepsy.
-Multiples Sclerosis symptoms will vary with age and gender.
-And, Lupus, fibromyalgia, and Chron’s disease may mask or involve other physical or emotional conditions.
+Multiple sclerosis symptoms will vary with age and gender.
+Lupus, fibromyalgia, and Chron’s disease may mask or involve other physical or emotional conditions.

-So, you should start light under doctor’s advice until you are comfortable managing the experience.
+So, you should start light under the doctor’s advice until you are comfortable managing the experience.

 Titrate your way to comfort.

-Doctors and nurses are trained to titrate medications, especially where they do not know the patient’s health record, or they are treating children with no medical history.
+Doctors and nurses are trained to titrate medications, especially when they do not know the patient’s health record or are treating children with no medical history.
 As VeryWell.com says, “Titration is the process of determining the medication dose that reduces symptoms to the greatest possible degree while avoiding possible side effects.”

 Know what you’re dealing with.

-If you intend to titrate your way to comfort, you might pace your self with only one puff at a time.
+You might pace yourself with only one puff at a time if you intend to titrate your way to comfort.
 But, even there, you must know what you smoke.
-If the cannabis strain is a high potency THC or high potency CBD, the reaction will differ from one puff of a balanced hybrid.
+If the cannabis strain is a high-potency THC or high-potency CBD, the reaction will differ from one puff of a balanced hybrid.

 So, you need to know everything there is to know about the strains you are thinking over.
 Almost all strains relieve anxiety, for instance, but each ratio of THC: CBD does it differently and more or less effectively.